emissary-ingress/emissary/reference/headers.md

     x-random-header: datawire
 ```

-will allow requests to /backend/ to succeed only if the x-quote-mode header has the value backend and the x-random-header has the value datawire.
+will allow requests to /backend/ to succeed only if the x-quote-mode header has the value backend and the x-random-header has the value `datawire`.

 ### A conditional example